vasukrishna001/Project_Data-mining-and-Statistics/README.md

 is the main R programming code used for this project
 #### Poster:
 This pdf contains a poster where the project is being described and visualized.

-# Project_Data-mining-and-Statistics:
-Project on Predicting risk level of Covid19 Patients

-## Overview
-This project focuses on predicting the severity of illness in COVID-19 patients using machine learning models.
-By analyzing patient data, including symptoms, medical history, and demographic details, the goal is to assist healthcare providers in better utilizing resources and improving patient care outcomes.

 ## Dataset
 The dataset, sourced from Kaggle, contains real-time COVID-19 patient information with approximately 1 million rows and 21 columns, providing a comprehensive set of predictors for model development.